Tax Implications of Transferring Shares to a Spouse or Partner (UK Guide)

 2. Complete a Stock Transfer Form (Form J30)

-• Number and class of shares being transferred
+• Class and number of shares being transferred

-• Consideration paid (for a gift, usually written as ‘NIL consideration’)
+• Consideration (for a gift, enter “NIL consideration”)

 3. Pay Stamp Duty if Required